-The United States, Spain, and the Navigation of the Mississippi River (pdf) taken from Commentaries on the Constitution, Vol. XIII has a fuller explanation of the problems associated with this diplomatic crisis in 1785-1787.
-The selections below illustrate how the issue was of particular importance to Americans while the Philadelphia Convention met.
+The United States, Spain, and the Navigation of the Mississippi River, taken from Volume XIII of The Documentary History of the Ratification of the Constitution, has a fuller explanation of the problems associated with this diplomatic crisis.
+The selections below illustrate the importance of this issue while the Constitutional Convention met.

-- Maryland Journal, 3 July 1787 (pdf) –A circular letter from Kentucky published in a Baltimore paper.
+- Maryland Journal, 3 July 1787: A circular letter from Kentucky published in a Baltimore paper.

-- Pennsylvania Packet, 7 July 1787 (pdf) –Hugh Williamson’s letter to a friend in Nashville, Tennessee.
+- Pennsylvania Packet, 7 July 1787: Hugh Williamson’s letter to a friend in Nashville, Tennessee.

-- New York Journal, 12 July 1787 (pdf) –New Yorkers lamenting the situation and newspaper coverage of the Mississippi River issue.
+- New York Journal, 12 July 1787: New Yorkers lamenting the situation and newspaper coverage of the Mississippi River issue.